Staying in Touch

 Although most students use personal cell phones, students may use a prepaid phone calling card to make long-distance calls from College phones.
 Prepaid cards are sold at the College Bookshop as well as many off-campus locations.
 Of course, students may also use a cell phone for long-distance calls.

 The College does not recommend using collect calling.
 Collect calls carry expensive surcharges as well as high per-minute rates.
 These charges are not readily advertised and there are no warnings when placing these calls.
-There is no 1+ long-distance phone service in residence hall rooms.
+There is no 1+ long-distance phone service in residence house rooms.

 After your student graduates